n., plural: mutations

 Table of Contents

-Mutation is a permanent, heritable change in the nucleotide sequence or the process by which such a change occurs in a gene or in a chromosome.
-There are two major types of mutations: small-scale and large scale.
+There are two major types of mutations: small-scale and large-scale.
 Small-scale mutations are genetic mutations, often in the form of substitutions, deletions, and insertions of one or more nucleotides.
-Mutations occurring in certain regions of chromosomes are large-scale mutations.
+Mutations occurring in certain areas of chromosomes are large-scale mutations.
 This form of mutation can be lethal or result in serious conditions or syndromes.

 Mutation in general means a change or the process of changing, such as in nature, form, or quality.
 In biology, mutation refers to any change in the nucleotide sequence as a result of a failure of the system to revert the change.
 Thus, the altered sequence is permanent and heritable.